tillersystems/Stardust/src/Table/README.md

 ### Usage

 A Table displays structured data through rows and columns.
-It can sort by column (asc, desc).
+It can be sorted by column (asc, desc).
+An object of data array can contain its own array of data through a `children` prop that must follow the same object structure as an object of `data`.

 ```jsx
 import { Table } from '@tillersystems/stardust';